Setting: Greyhawk

 By March, another message arrived, delivered by a black raven to the post office box in Greyhawk that you all checked into occasionally, out of nostalgia.
 The scroll was sealed in wax and written in Jarvik’s familiar, hurried hand:

-"Untold riches wait for you near Fort Easthook in the south.
+"Untold riches wait for you near Fort Blackwell in the south.
 Once you get here, you’ll venture inland with a friend of mine named Delkar Manulet and descend into the newly discovered temple.
-You should see the large entranceway.
-I was told there is gold inside.
-Even the trap I found is covered in gold.
-Once you are in Voldrun, seek out Barliman Azimar.
-He’ll provide you with additional funds.
+Once you are in Gryrax, seek out Barliman Azimar at the Selkar Inn (distance from Voldrun: 108 miles; 36 hours @ 3 mph).
+Once you are there, meet him on Planting 4 at 7pm.
+He will provide you with necessary funds to sail to Fort Blackwell.
 Make sure you are well-prepared for the Amedio Jungle.
-I will expect you in seven days."
+I will expect you on Planting 27."

 Jarvik always had a flair for the dramatic.
 You remembered how he exaggerated stories at his wedding: treasures tenfold, dragons the size of mountains, and magical tomes buried beneath pyramids.
 But even so, something about this felt different.
 Maybe it was the specifics: the name of the temple, the inclusion of a guide, the mention of an empire thought to be myth.
 Or maybe it was just the look in his eyes the last time you saw him: focused, serious and more driven than you’d ever seen before.